alexjvr1/GreatApes/SequencePrep.md

 gc allnames.txt | select -first 10 ##Get-Content, alias=gc

 Get-Content allnames.txt | Group-Object | Where-Object { $_.Count -gt 1 } | Select -ExpandProperty Name    ## this should write all the duplicated names.
 Make sure there aren't any!

+gc allfasta.txt | Measure-Object #count how many lines in file

 ```